1949 Alabama Crimson Tide football team: Duquesne

 In their first Tuscaloosa game of the season, Alabama defeated the Duquesne Dukes, for the third consecutive season, by a final score of 48–8 on a Friday evening.
 The Crimson Tide opened the scoring with three first-quarter touchdowns on a 36-yard Tom Calvin run, a 61-yard James Melton run and on a 20-yard Butch Avinger pass to Al Lary for a 20–0 lead.
 In the second quarter, Alabama scored first on a one-yard Ralph Cochran run, and then the Dukes responded with their only touchdown of the game on a three-yard Chuck Rapp run to make the score 27–6.
 The Crimson Tide then scored on the kickoff that ensued when a 101-yard Jim Burkett return made the halftime score 34–6.

 Alabama then closed the scoring for the evening with a pair of third-quarter touchdowns.
 The first came on a 76-yard J. D. Roddam run and the second on a 22-yard Lary run to make the score 48–6.
 The Dukes then scored the final points of the game in the fourth quarter when Frank Yacina tackled George McCain for a safety to make the final score 48–8.
-The victory improved Alabama's all-time record against Duquesne to 3–0.